 What is "liturgical worship"?

-These visual elements of worship are ancient.
-The clothes worn by ministers, and the colors of the different church seasons, have centuries of tradition and meaning behind them.
+At Grace of God, we worship in a fairly "traditional" Christian style.
+Our visual elements of worship are ancient.
+The clothes worn by ministers - and the colors of the different church seasons - have centuries of tradition and meaning behind them.
 But if those meanings are never explained, then these don't mean anything!
 So we hope the brief explanations on this page help introduce you to liturgical worship.

 The colors of the liturgical year